sys-bio/libStochastic/README.md

 # libStochastic
-A portanble C based library that implements the Gillespie direct method.
+A portable C based library that implements the Gillespie direct method.